Francis Ramsay (cricketer)

 Marmaduke Francis Ramsay (8 December 1860 – 31 December 1947) was an English first-class cricketer and a pastoralist in Queensland.

 The son of Robert Ramsay, he was born at Cheltenham in December 1860.
 His father had pastoral interests in Queensland, with Ramsay travelling with his family to Australia.
 There he was educated at Ipswich Grammar School.
 Upon the families return to England in 1874, he attended Harrow School.
 From Harrow he went up to Trinity Hall, Cambridge.
 Despite being an avid cricketer, he never represented Cambridge University Cricket Club in first-class cricket, but did play minor matches for the club.

-Ramsay returned to Australia in 1880 to gain pastoral experience at Wellshot Station, before proceeding to takeover the management of Eton Vale.
+Ramsay returned to Australia in 1880 to gain pastoral experience at Wellshot Station, before proceeding to take over the management of Eton Vale.
 His brother, Robert, joined him in 1883 and together the pair made a series of land acquisitions in North West Queensland.
 They formed the Ramsay Bros partnership to manage these stations, partnering alongside Sir Arthur Hodgson.
 The partnership acquired Hodgson's 1027 sqmi share of Oondooroo Station in 1887 and they quickly modernised into the most progressively run station in North West Queensland.
 Their partnership with Hodgson at Eton Vale was dissolved in 1893, with the land partitioned between the Ramsay's and Hogdson, with the Ramsay's share being renamed 'Harrow'.